markur4/plotastic/paper.md

 selection in multidimensional plots, enhancing both user experience and interpretability.

-`plotastic` also focuses on annotating statistical inside the plot.
+`plotastic` also focuses on annotating statistical information inside the plot.
 It integrates `statannotations` for annotating p-values from pairwise comparisons inside the plot [@charlierTrevismdStatannotationsV02022], and simplifies the interface and offering further options for pair selection in multidimensional plots.